koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 patch -p1 < ../arduino-ide-raspberrypi/docker-github-actions-runner.patch
 ```

-The patch `docker-github-actions-runner.patch` adds build dependencies - npm, yarn, and libraries - to the docker image.
+The patch `docker-github-actions-runner.patch` adds build dependencies - node, yarn, and libraries - to the docker image.

 Next, copy the shell script to run docker:
 ```